Terminology Governance Guide

 March 2024 - This feature “abbrev” is in the design phase, so not operational

-How do you add an abbreviation after the term?
+How do you add an acronym after the term?
 Two ways possible:

 - in the markdown, but NOT in the reference to the term: ref:

-- There will be post-markdown processing available to proportionally add the abbreviation
+- There will be post-markdown processing available to proportionally add the acronym

 [[ref: phrase]]